Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Postcards and photographs

 What is it?
 Colour and black and white images of people, places, events and businesses from around the East Riding.

 What we have: We hold an extensive collection of postcards of Beverley and East Riding towns and villages and a collection of photographs including a number of aerial views.
 Bridlington and Goole Local Studies Libraries also hold material for their particular areas.

-Other sources: High quality prints of our postcards are now available online in a range of print sizes, making perfect gifts or wall decor for local businesses.
-You can order these through our external partner, Max Communications Limited on East Riding Photos website.
+Other sources: High-quality prints of our postcards are now available online in a range of print sizes, making perfect gifts or wall decor for local businesses.
+You can order these through our external partner, Max Communications Limited on the East Riding Photos website.
 You can also follow us on our East Riding Archives Flickr account to view selected images online.

 What is it?
 Play bills and posters help date events and build pictures of social history.

 What we have: We hold a large collection of posters and printed material including:

 Research tips: Interesting for purposes of design and taste in their own eras.